pkuzan/aws-basics/lab/aws-basics.md

 * In the AWS Console, Select Services, S3
 * Click on Bucket whose name starts with `apollo-fcn-cd-code-uu-id-`
 * Click on Folder named `00001`
+* Mac
-* Click on `aws-basics-lab-key-pair.pem`
+   - click on `aws-basics-lab-key-pair.pem`
-* Click download
-   * On a Mac or Linux download to ~/.ssh
+   - download to ~/.ssh
-   * A Mac may rename the file to as it downloads to`aws-basics-lab-key-pair.cer`, rename it back to .pem.
+   - the file may get renamed as it downloads to`aws-basics-lab-key-pair.cer`, rename it back to .pem.
+* Windows
+   - click on `aws-basics-lab-key-pair.ppk`
+   - download to a temp folder

 #### Windows Only
 #####  Install Putty
 Download from [https://www.putty.org/](https://www.putty.org/)
-TODO - Someone with a Windows machine!

-##### Convert PEM to PPK
-TODO - Someone with a Windows machine or have the PPK already converted in S3
-* Open PEM in Putty
-* Export as PPK

 ##### Connect Using Putty
 Open Putty